 Coolin real estate is some of the most expensive in Idaho, although Coolin house values don't compare to the most expensive real estate in the U.S.

-Coolin is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Coolin is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
+Coolin is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Coolin is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Coolin who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Coolin’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.